ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

-  Lightning suggests that Lightning adoption is slow, yet there is a surprising amount of activity (i.e. actual payments that succeed, therefore not probing attempts by cheapskates) that seems larger than wahat published statistics attest.
+  Lightning suggests that Lightning adoption is slow, yet there is a surprising amount of activity (i.e. actual payments that succeed, therefore not probing attempts by cheapskates) that seems larger than what published statistics attest.
   * This is weak evidence, since merchants might lie, but one presumes that if they made the effort to integrate Lightning they would cry to the high heavens that they got a *lot* more of their economic activity on Lightning if they actually did get much more activity on Lightning.
-* Nodes that charge 0 fees always report high activity (channels with them have a *lot* of HTLCs resolved).
+* Nodes that charge 0 fees always report high activity (channels with them have a *lot* of HTLCs fulfilled).
   However, node implementors have noticed that 0-fee nodes have very high rates of failure for *actual* payments.
   In fact, some Lightning Network node implementors have